 This is the 9th year Heavy Metal Rocks has run, and each year more and more students are signing up.
 It is inspiring to see how many teens are taking an interest in the construction industry, and to support their interest Leavitt Machinery has offered participants additional training outside the program!
 After trying their hand on several machines, students will be given certificates to Leavitt Training.
 These certificates are for a free online Forklift and Aerial Platform Theory course, as well as the practical training portion, to be completed at our location using our equipment.

 We are proud to support students and help them explore the variety of career options available to them in the construction industry.
 If you know of any students in the Kamloops area who are interested in construction, sign them up for Heavy Metal Rocks 2018!
-To learn more about the program, click here to visit their website.

 *All images were taken during the 2016 Heavy Metal Rocks program.